ReiannaLiu/CryptoClustering/README.md

 - `Crypto_Clustering.ipynb`: This Jupyter notebook contains all the code and visualizations for the clustering analysis.

-- `data/`: This directory contains datasets used in the analysis.
+- `Resources/`: This directory contains datasets used in the analysis.

-- `plots/`: This directory holds the output plots and figures from the analysis.

-- `models/`: If applicable, trained models are saved in this directory.

 ## Analysis Overview